mihir0786/Teacher-Aid-Project-/README.md

 ## 📖 How to Use

 ### Step 1: Create a Course
-1. Click "New Course" in the sidebar
+1. Click on add Sylubass
-2. Enter course name and description
-3. Upload your syllabus (PDF, DOCX)
+2. Upload your syllabus (PDF, DOCX)
-4. AI generates a complete topic roadmap
+3. AI generates a complete topic roadmap

 ### Step 2: Upload Lecture Audio
-1. Select your course from the sidebar
+1. Click on right end coner and select lecture
 2. Click "Upload Lecture"
 3. Choose audio file from your recording
-4. Add lecture date and optional notes
-5. System processes audio and generates transcript
+4. System processes audio and generates transcript

 ### Step 3: Review Lecture Summary
-1. View auto-generated summary
+1. Go to Report
-2. Check topics covered that day
+2. Check Summary of that class also topics covered that day
 3. Review key concepts highlighted
 4. See student questions tracked

 ### Step 4: Monitor Progress
-1. Open "Analytics Dashboard"
+1. Open "Class Analytics Dashboard"
 2. View syllabus progress percentage
 3. Check engagement metrics
-4. Identify topics needing more attention
-5. Review examples-per-topic statistics
+4. See student questions tracked
+5. Identify topics wise questions asked by student

 ### Step 5: Plan Next Lecture
 1. See which topics were missed